dwyl/process-handbook/finances.md

 Holidays that fall within someone's annual allowance can be booked, approved, and included in a pay run automatically.

-I've also added an `unpaid leave` category for holidays that exceed someone's annual allowance
+I've also added an `unpaid leave` category for holidays that exceed someone's annual allowance.
+In the holidays booking process, we ask that dwylers try to keep on top of things and split requests into `holiday` and `unpaid leave` if they go over their allowance.
+If they follow this, the third step below won't be necessary, but `approvers` should always double-check that no one is left with a negative leave balance.

 Whoever approves the holiday should: